apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 Creates a [`FSDataInputStreamBuilder`](fsdatainputstreambuilder.html)
 to construct a operation to open the file at `path` for reading.

-When `build()` is invoked on the returned `FSDataInputStreamBuilder` instance, the builder parameters are verified and `openFileWithOptions(Path, Set<String>, Configuration, int)` invoked.
+When `build()` is invoked on the returned `FSDataInputStreamBuilder` instance, the builder parameters are verified and `openFileWithOptions(Path, OpenFileParameters)` invoked.

 This (protected) operation returns a `CompletableFuture<FSDataInputStream>` which, when its `get()` method is called, either returns an input stream of the contents of opened file, or raises an exception.

-The base implementation of the `openFileWithOptions(PathHandle, Set<String>, Configuration, int)` ultimately invokes `open(Path, int)`.
+The base implementation of the `openFileWithOptions(PathHandle, OpenFileParameters)` ultimately invokes `open(Path, int)`.

 Thus the chain `openFile(path).build().get()` has the same preconditions and postconditions as `open(Path p, int bufferSize)`

+However, there is one difference which implementations are free to take advantage of:

+The returned stream MAY implement a lazy open where file non-existence or access permission failures may not surface until the first `read()` of the actual data.

-The `openFile()` operation may check the state of the filesystem during this call, but as the state of the filesystem may change betwen this call and the actual `build()` and `get()` operations, this file-specific preconditions (file exists, file is readable, etc) MUST NOT be checked here.
+The `openFile()` operation may check the state of the filesystem during its invocation, but as the state of the filesystem may change betwen this call and the actual `build()` and `get()` operations, this file-specific preconditions (file exists, file is readable, etc) MUST NOT be checked here.